arenaxr/arena-docs/content/overview/debug.md

 There is a [A-Frame Inspector tutorial](/content/interface/debug#a-frame-scene-inspector) for ARENA scenes using A-Frame Inspector. **NOTE: The default A-Frame Inspector does not publish MQTT updates.
 Any changes you make are local only.**

 {% include alert type="warning" content="
 A-Frame Inspector and Build 3D are similar, but operate critically differently.
-Learn to tell them apart: The A-Frame Inspector has **solid black** control panels, and Build 3D has **opaque black** control panels.
+Learn to tell them apart: The A-Frame Inspector has **opaque black** control panels, and Build 3D has **transparent black** control panels.
 "%}

 <img src="/assets/img/overview/inspector.png" width="50%" />